MisterFunable/MisterFunable/README.md

 **Trying to make plastic look good since 2023.**

 I photograph and film figures: Figma, Freeing B-Style, Metal Build, and whatever else catches my eye.
-When I'm not posing tiny plastic humans, I'm probably breaking something with code.
+When I'm not posing figures, I'm probably breaking something with code.

 ### What I'm Into